jdg2011/Tannin/README.md

 # Tannin
+### Disintegrated password storage for Tea.lock
-Stores passwords encrypted with Tea.lock in a disintegrated fashion so as to decrease malicious accessibility of stored passwords while maintaining ease of use.
+A small program that stores passwords encrypted with Tea.lock in a disintegrated state so as to totally eliminate malicious access to stored passwords, all while maintaining ease of use.